 He begins by presenting to the viewers the backstory to his own adventures–how dwarf Thror became king of Erebor, but Smaug the dragon drove the dwarves from Erebor while elves just stood by watching–and in doing so, establishes his perspective as the governing point of view for the account to follow.
 So, when the viewers are transported back to a point sixty year earlier to see Bilbo involved in his adventures, they have already been conditioned to see it all through Bilbo’s point of view.

 Moves on the informational plane of point of view also contributes toward this end.
-As outlined in the Oct 25/2012 post (and demonstrated in the Nov 29/2012 post), maintaining a convergence between the information databases of the audience and a character–that is, the audience being provided with exactly the same amount of information possessed by the character–contributes toward the audience viewing the action through the point of view of the character.
+As outlined in Who Knew What When (and demonstrated in Synching Minds), maintaining a convergence between the information databases of the audience and a character–that is, the audience being provided with exactly the same amount of information possessed by the character–contributes toward the audience viewing the action through the point of view of the character.
 That is what happens in this segment of the movie.
 Bilbo meets dwarf after dwarf at his door not knowing who any of them are, and because the viewers aren’t aware of who they are either, there exists a convergence between the information databases of the viewers and Bilbo.
 Likewise, Bilbo only finds out why these strangers have come to him quite far along in this sequence, and it is only then that the viewers are made privy to this information. . .again, a convergence of databases.
 This, along with the following of Bilbo, leads the viewers to experience the events of the story line through Bilbo’s point of view.

 To this point, Jackson’s point-of-view crafting has been flawless in maintaining Bilbo as the point-of-view character.
 However, at about the 41:00 mark, he makes a slip.
 Here, the camera follows Bilbo as he gathers together provisions for the trip and starts out after the band of dwarves.
 If Jackson were to keep the camera on Bilbo all the way up to the point when he sights the band ahead of him, Bilbo’s point of view would continue to govern.
 But Jackson doesn’t do that.
 Rather, he shifts the camera to the band traveling on the road, capturing Bilbo as he comes up behind them.
 This, of course, depicts Bilbo’s joining the band from the band’s point of view, the first time in the movie a point of view other than Bilbo’s is utilized.